 Restore Your Naturally Growing Hair

-At the Toronto Hair Transplant Centre, Dr. Robert Jones prefers an honest, up-front approach to pricing.
-During your procedure, he will invite you to count the grafts for yourself, so you know you are getting exactly what you’re paying for.
+At the Toronto Hair Transplant Centre, we prefer an honest, up-front approach to pricing.
+During your procedure, we will invite you to count the grafts for yourself, so you know you are getting exactly what you’re paying for.
 You can have complete confidence in your graft count and cost per graft when you verify it independently.

-Dr. Jones has fully dedicated his practice to the art and science of hair restoration techniques.
-Not only does he personally perform all the surgeries himself, but he routinely completes large-scale surgeries of 3,000 and 4,000 grafts in a single session.
-Dr. Jones is a world-renowned pioneer of the FUE technique, which is a superior method that produces totally natural-looking results without incisions, sutures or a linear scar.
-At his Toronto clinic, he has helped patients from all over the globe regain their confidence and self-esteem with hair loss surgery.
+We have a fully dedicated practice, solely focused on the art and science of hair restoration techniques.
+Our expert doctors routinely complete large-scale surgeries of 3,000 and 4,000 grafts in a single session.
+Our very own Dr Jones is a world-renowned pioneer of the FUE technique, which is a superior method that produces totally natural-looking results without incisions, sutures or a linear scar.

-If you’re considering a hair transplant, contact the Toronto Hair Transplant Centre today to get a free estimate from Dr. Jones.
-He is happy to meet with you in person or review your photos online to evaluate your case and determine the best ways to get started on the road toward a healthy, thick head of hair.
+If you’re considering a hair transplant, use this link to book a free consult with one of our doctors to review your photos online, to evaluate your case and to determine the best ways to get started on the road toward a healthy, thick head of hair.